 Being Limited to a School

-The less knowledge you have the more inflexible you tend to be.
-The more arguments you have.
-The more knowledge you have the more you realise that there is bigger room to accommodate viewpoints.
-As we are traditionally acquired our practice of Islam through a school, and we think that Islam is this school and we have to fight anything outside this school.
+The less knowledge you have, the more inflexible you tend to be and the more arguments you tend to have.
+The more knowledge you have the more you realise that there is quite a bit of room to accommodate viewpoints.
+As we are traditionally expected to practice of Islam through a school, we think that Islam is that school and we have to fight anything outside the school.
 This is the wrong attitude.